This business of all these Democrats defending Romney and defending Bain, defending private equity.

 It was a cheap excuse and so forth.

-And everybody's asking why.
+And everybody's asking why?

 What?

-Gang gang activity.
+Gang activity.

-Well n the story I saw did not mention gangs or race or any of that.
+Now, the story I saw did not mention gangs or race or any of that.

-But uh life must not be worth much.
+But life must not be worth much.

 And what is it that leads to that?